themangosteen/lpy-lsystems-blender-addon/README.txt

 BUTTON Interpret L-string via Turtle Graphics
     Interpret current L-string via graphical turtle interpretation.
     No production.

+TODO!!

 --- A NOTE ON MATERIALS ---

 TODO
+lindenmaker adds material slots and assigns first materials in global material list! idea is that materials in slots should be edited afterwards! make single user material copy to avoid conflicts in bigger scene!

 --- REFERENCES ------------------------------------------------------